querqy/querqy-docs/docs/source/querqy/rewriters/common-rules.rst

 chain.
 Delete rules are thus field-independent.

-It often makes sense to apply delete rules in a separate rewriter in the rewrite chain before applying all other rules (TODO see Rule ordering).
+It often makes sense to apply delete rules in a separate rewriter in the rewrite chain before applying all other rules.
 This helps to remove stopwords that could otherwise prevent further Querqy rules from matching.

 The following rule declares that whenever Querqy sees the input 'cheap iphone' it should remove keyword 'cheap' from the query and only search for 'iphone':